joaopeixoto13/OPTEE-RPI4/README.md

 (Change "**TTY port**" to "**ttyAMA0**" and **baudrate to 115200**) (Change the serial port and baudrate)
 ```

-**Note**: The `Trusted Execution Environment support` provides all the drivers to establish the communication between the Secure and NOn-SEcure World (more known as *Secure Monitor*).
+**Note**: The `Trusted Execution Environment support` provides all the drivers to establish the communication between the Secure and Non-SEcure World (more known as *Secure Monitor*).
 This driver will be built as module (*optee.ko*) by default and included in rootfs.

 ---